 The total number of Recruiting Technology (RecTech) companies now numbers in the thousands.
 Selecting a RecTech solution has gotten so complicated and so overwhelming that one needs experts to navigate it all.
 That’s where Talent Tech Labs and Chris Russell’s RecTech Media come in.
 They have based their entire businesses on helping companies sift through the choices.
 They are trusted guides — the sherpas for RecTech selection.

 Of course, most companies include LinkedIn Recruiter in their technology stack.
 However, the massive number of LinkedIn members immediately stress-tests sourcing teams.
-Sifting through 800+ million LinkedIn members with crude filters eats up too much of their time.
+Sifting through 1.3 billion LinkedIn members with crude filters eats up too much of their time.
 Above all, the time burden sets up searches to fail.

 Candidate Sourcing is Broken at the Best Companies

 Intellerati often functions as an emergency room for broken candidate sourcing efforts.
 Many top corporations come to us with executive searches in critical condition.
-By the time that we get the engagement, sourcing teams are exhausted, recruiting leaders are worried, and hiring executives often are losing patience.
-In most cases, they have been trying to fill an important, senior executive or senior technology opening for going on a year.
+By the time Intellerati gets the engagement, often sourcing teams are exhausted, recruiting leaders are worried, and hiring executives are losing patience.
+In most cases, they have been trying to fill an important, senior executive or senior technology opening for over a year.

 Usually, the roles are incredibly nuanced, as roles increasingly are these days.
 In all cases, they have not yet made a hire.
-To avoid repeating research that’s already been conducted, we review the list of candidates that the sourcers generated by searching LinkedIn Member Profiles.
-Clearly, the candidate sourcers worked quite hard — the list is hundred of candidates long.
-Yet, immediately we spot holes in the research.
+To avoid duplicating research that’s already been conducted, we review the list of candidates generated by sourcers searching LinkedIn Member Profiles.
+Clearly, the candidate sourcers worked quite hard — the list is hundreds of candidates long.
+Yet, immediately, we spot holes in the research.
 Those holes tell us the researchers missed viable candidates.
 In fact, we see the same symptoms repeated over and over again.

 Signs Your Candidate Sourcing Team is Struggling